dell/karavi-resiliency/docs/INTEGRATION_TEST.md

 * If you run into an error that points to a problem accessing a file or directory, check if the `SCRIPTS_DIR` is pointing the location of the Karavi Resiliency test scripts.

-* If you see early errors in the tests indicating that it failed create a session, check if you have the right credentials.
+* If you see early errors in the tests indicating that it failed to create a session, check if you have the right credentials.